 User experience affects digital marketing strategy directly.
 The navigation elements need to be of high quality in a responsive website since the user experience depends on them.
 When a person visits your website, they want to locate the information they require without any hassle.
 It would be best to have defined sections and menus, as it will improve your website’s navigability.
 UX/UI designers can conduct iterative testing to decipher which elements work best.

 While internet speeds across the world have increased considerably over the years, image optimization continues to be a crucial consideration in responsive design.
 A large percentage of online users will access your website through mobile connections and not necessarily super fast broadband-connected networks.

-When you are optimizing images for your website, load speed becomes the one factor to consider.
+When you are optimizing images for your website, load speed becomes a crucial factor to consider.
 Loading time significantly influences bounce rates and users’ patience.
 You can use web applications like TinyPNG to reduce the JPEG and PNG file sizes without any noticeable impact on quality.
-However, it’s always better to hire professionals for these online marketing services.

 Benefits of responsive design